gitflow-incremental-builder/gitflow-incremental-builder/README.md

 deployment modules will be built.

 This property has no effect in case `buildAll` is enabled and an exclusion might be overriden by `gib.forceBuildModules`.

+### gib.failOnMissingGitDir

+Controls whether or not to fail on missing `.git` directory.

+### gib.failOnError

+Controls whether or not to fail on any error.

 ### gib.logImpactedTo